 Once you finally hire a financial advisor, the real work begins.
 First and foremost, you’ll want to make your advisor aware of any financial matters that relate to what they’ll be doing for you.
 This could include turning over tax returns, discussing your goals for the future, detailing the size and contents of your investment accounts and more.

-The above is usually followed by some kind of questionnaire for you.
+Next, they typically have some kind of questionnaire for you.
 This will help the advisor find out more about you as an investor, which are insights that will inform their decisions.
 For example, your proximity to retirement is extremely important, as are your income needs.
 In the end, the advisor will try to determine a few key factors: risk tolerance, time horizon, liquidity needs, long-term financial goals and investment preferences.

 After your advisor invests your money and creates your financial plan, things will likely shift to maintenance.
 You’ll of course need to check in with them regularly, though, to keep them fully apprised.
 You should also alert your advisor whenever your plans for the future change.
 The sooner you do that, the sooner they can begin adjusting your investments and plans.